current-meantime/webscraping-simplified/README.md

 This repository provides a straightforward introduction to web scraping, designed for those new to the topic.
 The materials here - `webscraping_simplified.md` and `webscraping_simplified.py` - offer a concise, practical guide without overwhelming detail.

+**UPDATE:** `interactive_scraping.ipynb` was added.
+Move this file to your own Google Collab or Jupyter Notebook and play around with it.
+It combines both of the files mentioned above.
 ## Aim

 The goal is to explain web scraping basics in a clear, accessible way.
 This guide covers: